 42. Vary your sentences

-Consider these two sentences describing the same situation:
+Consider these two paragraphs describing the same situation:

 The first, with all the sentences starting with ‘I’, is monotonous.
 The second is much better.